Conference Dates

 University of Science and Technology

-Title: Helminth-Driven Immune Modulation Shapes Viral Disease Pathology and TCell Responses with Implications for Vaccine Performance
+Abstract: Helminth-Driven Immune Modulation Shapes Viral Disease Pathology and TCell Responses with Implications for Vaccine Performance

 Helminth infections are highly prevalent in regions disproportionately affected by emerging infectious diseases.
 However, their influence on antiviral immunity and vaccine-induced protection remains insufficiently characterised.
 Elucidating how helminth-driven immune modulation alters viral disease outcomes is critical for addressing persistent challenges in